Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Catherine

-What is the asymmetry of the transverse and sigmoid sinuses D>S, a moderately pronounced expansion of the collateral veins in the PCF on the left, and what does it threaten?
+What is the asymmetry of the transverse and sigmoid sinuses D>S, moderately pronounced dilation of collateral veins in the left PCF and what does this mean?

 Post date: 04.02.2014 13:31